 Nicholas attended Trident High School in Whakatane.
 He completed his undergraduate studies at the University of Auckland with a major in History and a minor in Art History, graduating in 2018.
-Nicolas went on to complete Honours in History, graduating with first class honours.
+Nicholas went on to complete Honours in History, graduating with first class honours.
 He is now beginning Masters in Asian Studies at the University of Auckland.

-During his summer scholarship, Nicolas was fortunate enough to partake in the Mana Whenua project, supervised by Professor Linda Bryder.
+During his summer scholarship, Nicholas was fortunate enough to partake in the Mana Whenua project, supervised by Professor Linda Bryder.
 His project was focused upon fleshing out the social history of Auckland’s Maori Community Centre.

 This research benefited greatly from the guidance and help from the Auckland Libraries staff.
-Nicolas would like to extend special thanks to Rob Eruera, Jane Wild, and the staff from the Sir George Grey Special Collections.
+Nicholas would like to extend special thanks to Rob Eruera, Jane Wild, and the staff from the Sir George Grey Special Collections.